Wild orbits and generalised singularity modules: stratifications and quantisation: Simple quotients of finite singularity modules: general remarks

-Thus, to discuss simplicity, one may assume that $\lambda_{r-1}$ does \emph{not} vanish on all the coroots, so that in particular $\psi_{r-1} \ssne \Phi$---i.e. the parabolic filtration $\bm \psi \in \mc P^{(r)}_{\Phi}$ has maximal depth.
-By Prop.~\ref{prop:trivial_quotients} this is equivalent to having no nontrivial quotient of $M$ obtained by truncation.
+Thus, to discuss simplicity, one may assume that $\lambda_{r-1}$ does \emph{not} vanish on all the coroots, so that in particular $\psi_{r-1} \ssne \Phi$--- i.e., the parabolic filtration $\bm \psi \in \mc P^{(r)}_\Phi$ has maximal depth.
+By Prop.~\ref{prop:trivial_quotients}, this is equivalent to having no nontrivial quotient of $M$ obtained by truncation.

-On the side of meromorphic connection germs, this is the same as asking that the leading semisimple coefficient $A_r$ is \emph{not} central, so that at least one root does not vanish there, cf.~\cite{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids}.
+On the side of meromorphic connection germs, this is the same as asking that the leading semisimple coefficient $A_r$ is \emph{not} central, so that at least one root does not vanish thereon.

-\begin{rema}[Reduction to the semisimple case] In some cases one might want to neglect the centre of $\mf g$, and this is done completely analogously.
+\begin{rema} One might want to neglect the centre of $\mf g$, so that the above condition just reads $A_r \neq 0$.
+This is done analogously.